ironsmile/tank4eta/roadmap.md

-* Rendering at some noremal speed
+* Rendering at some normal speed
 * Barely competent AI
+* Make many maps selectable in the menu, nust just how many the screen would hold
 * Maps and textures in different sizes
 * Ememy objective - player flag
 * Edge of the world stops players